Yacht Charter France

-The workhorse of yacht charters these are good in most sailing conditions from beating into a Biscay gale to blasting downwind on the Mistral.
+The workhorse of yachting charters these are good in most sailing conditions from beating into a Biscay gale to blasting downwind on the Mistral.
 You can pay for something extremely comfortable and spacious but a family of four on a smaller budget can enjoy a week or two for a fee that competes with an all-inclusive holiday in the Balearics.

-Built to get under bridges, though a lot more spacious and comfortable than British narrowboats, these craft are great for exploring France’s extensive inland waterway network.
+Built to get under bridges, though a lot more spacious and comfortable than British narrowboats, these crafts are great for exploring France's extensive inland waterway network.
 The Loire and Seine are two rivers that are navigable for hundreds of miles inland and allow you to see parts of France that you never could either by car or on a yacht.

-Skippered or Bareboat Yacht Hire in France
+Skippered or Bareboat Yacht Charter in France

 What do you want from a dream yacht charter in France?
 Just to relax and have every need catered to?
 Or to go on a self-supported holiday where you are in charge of your own adventure?

-Skippered yacht hire
+Skippered yacht charter

 For an extra fee on top of that for the yacht charter itself you can have a skipper sailing the boat for you.
 You need no sailing experience or qualifications and the skipper will know the best places to take you.
 You just focus on having fun and relaxing in luxury.